dvanherbergen/elm-multitag-input/readme.md

 * remove id + description from Tag interface

 ## Done

+- selection use keys + enter in dropdown, also triggers resolve
+- arrow right should move to next list in dropdown
+- mouse selection doesnt work -> depends on where you clicked (testd -> click)
 - allow paste of comma separated values
 - empty dropdown is not hidden
 - remove id + description